Behodler/docs-public/The Rebound Effect.md

 To understand the rebound below peg, it’s important to distinguish two systems:

 - **Liquidity Pool (LP):** Where phUSD trades against a yield-bearing token.
 This sets the market price.
-- **Yield Vault:** Holds the yield-bearing token.
+- **Yield Vault:** Holds a yield-bearing token.
 Its size is fixed in token terms and does not shrink when LP price changes.

 When phUSD trades below $1:
 - The LP base shrinks as the pricing token falls.